 While screening and assessment can’t help us prevent the onset of scoliosis, what it can do is help us reach a diagnosis early on in the condition’s progressive line.
 This is highly beneficial in terms of treatment efficacy because it means treating an abnormal spinal curvature before it has a chance to progress in severity.

-With scoliosis testing, screening, and assessment, the goal is to diagnose and assess a condition thoroughly so we have the information needed to design a customized treatment plan.
+With scoliosis testing, screening for scoliosis, and assessment, the goal is to diagnose and assess a condition thoroughly so we have the information needed to design a customized treatment plan.
 There are also different treatment approaches, with some recommending observation as the next step following a diagnosis, and others favoring a more proactive response.

 Before we start exploring the basics of scoliosis testing, screening, and assessment, let’s first talk about why conducting scoliosis screening can be an important part of reaching a diagnosis.